 The goals of the conference express the best aspirations of American amateur athletics.
 The NCAC brings together a group of institutions which share a common allegiance to academic quality and to the conduct of athletics so as to support the educational purpose.
 Intercollegiate athletics can and should complement academic life, rather than compete with it, and sports should enhance the experience of students during their college years.
 This type of academic and athletic commitment has been led by the 10 school presidents, who have taken an active role in the governance of the conference.

-Forty-nine teams from all 23 North Coast sports and nine of the 10 members competed in the NCAA post-season during the 2016-17 academic year.
-The NCAC added another NCAA Division III national championship to its list last year as the Wittenberg men’s golf team combined for 1,180 strokes at the Mission Inn Resort & Club in Howey-in-the-Hills, Florida, to bring the Walnut and Bronze home to Springfield for the first time in history.
-NCAC member institutions have now collected 71 national team championships since the conference was founded in February of 1983.
+Fifty teams from all 23 North Coast sports and nine of the 10 members competed in the NCAA post-season during the 2017-18 academic year.
+The NCAC added another NCAA Division III national championship to its list last year as the Denison men's swimming and diving team won their fourth national title in program history after the Big Red accumulated 596.5 points over the course of the four days of action at the IU Natatorium in Indianapolis, Indiana.
+NCAC member institutions have now collected 72 national team championships since the conference was founded in February of 1983.

 In the 2017-18 academic year, 217 All-America or Capital One/CoSIDA Academic All-America certificates were distributed to student-athletes from North Coast schools.

 The NCAC’s commitment to equity, its broad base of athletic programs, and an unwavering insistence on excellence in academics has served as a model for conferences throughout the country.

 The North Coast has shown not only that these ideals can coexist, but that they can flourish.
 The NCAC continues as a pace-setter in the 21st century.

 NCAA Division III

 Related North Coast Athletic Conference links:

 NCAA Faculty Athletics Representatives Association